Audit Windows Active Directory Security With Powershell

 The above command assumes that the cmdlet is in the z drive under the cmdlets directory.
 Make sure you change the directory and the drive according to the location of your .ps1 file.

-Once you have navigated to the correct directory, execute the following command.
+Once you have navigated to the correct directory, execute the following command

 .\.ps1

-Do not forget the .\ as it is required to execute the cmdlets.
+To execute the cmdlets, do not forget the .\ as it is required to execute the cmdlets.

 This will produce the necessary information and print it out on the screen.
 Some other commands that can be run are: